makersacademy/bowling-challenge/planning.md

 show cumulative scores per frame refactor the Frame displayResults to have 10th frame separately Add a reload/restart/clear button!
+Hide the roll input form at the end
+Stop the scorecard moving up when the form is hidden at the end

 Not done:
-Display a end of game message at the end - special message for perfect/gutter game Hide the roll input form at the end
+Display a end of game message at the end - special message for perfect/gutter game

+For spares, keep the first roll number visible in display

 Nice to Have: